Nearsoft/jobs/readme.md

 * Experience with Android SDK
 * Experience with different architectures like Model-View-Controller (MVC) architecture and Model-View-Presenter (MVP)
 * Integration and object-oriented analysis and design (OOAD)

+### Full Stack.
+NET Engineer

+* Strong with MongoDB
+* Experience working with Microservices pattern
+* Runs in Linux (CentOS)
+* Strong experience working with React.js
+* Nice to have Inferno.JS
+* Excellent understanding of object-oriented concepts
+* Solid knowledge of SOLID principles
+* Design patterns knowledge
+* Experience working on an Agile development team, both on-site and remotely
+* Really good English skills, both written and listening comprehension
+* Integrity, pro-activity and a sense of ownership about what they do
+* Passionate about software development

 ### iOS Engineer